Ticker

 Conclusion

 Taking good care of the digestive system is essential for overall health and well-being.
-By following the above-mentioned simple yet effective tips, the smooth running of the digestive system can be ensured by minimizing any potential health risks.
+Following the above-mentioned simple yet effective tips not only ensures smooth running of the digestive system but also help in minimizing any potential digestive health risks.

 Some methods may seem easy to some people and some methods may seem not so easy to some people.
-But believe me, these are the time-tested and scientifically proven methods that are bound to give the desired results.
+But these are the time-tested and scientifically proven methods that may give the desired results.